runngezhang/ustb/examples/UiO_course_IN4015_Ultrasound_Imaging/module_7_advanced_topics/README.md

 ### Part III
     Analyse the delayed data:
-    + How will your observations of delay affect the coherence factor?
+    + Describe how the plotted delayed data will affect the coherence factor?
     + What is the image you plot of the coherent sum equal to?

 ### Part IV